jolonf/bitcom-protocols/attribution-protocol.md

 # Example

-The following example contains a B protocol file followed by an attribution protocol:
+The following example contains a B protocol file followed by a single attribution protocol:

 ```
 OP_FALSE